 Comparison of Techniques for Biospecimen Preservation

 Frozen human ACD blood was thawed in 1 vol of AquaPreserve.
-Aliquots of the AquaPreserve lysed blood were stored at -80, 22, and 37°C for 7 days.
+Aliquots of the AquaPreserve lysed blood were mixed with ProSink and stored at -80, 22, and 37°C for 7 days.
 DNA and RNA were recovered from the cleared lysate by isopropanol precipitation.
 One tenth of the total DNA/RNA from 200 ul of whole blood was digested with DNase I and electrophoresized in a 0.8% non-denaturing agarose gel.

 1. Lyse the blood cells

 Add 0.25 ml of AquaPreserve to 0.25 ml of fresh or frozen whole blood in a 1.5-ml microfuge tube.
 Vortex or shake to mix well or until the frozen blood sample is completely thawed in AquaPreserve (Do not thaw the frozen blood without mixing with AquaPreserve or the RNA will be degraded during blood thawing.
-However, if you are only interested in blood DNA extraction, the blood sample may be thawed, aliquoted and then mixed with AquaPreserve.).
+However, for blood DNA extraction only, the blood sample should be thawed, incubated at 22 °C for 20 min to degrade the RNA, aliquoted and then mixed with AquaPreserve.).

 2. Remove the proteins